tgrecojs/tgrecojs-static/posts/JestTest.md

-#### Final Words
+### Final Words
 There’s no denying that Jest makes it easy to get begin testing code.
 In fact, easy is putting it lightly.
 As I just mentioned, it was so easy that I was initially a bit confused as to how this was supposed to work but the point is that it did indeed work.
 Aside from the globabl varables and not being able to easily print test results in TAP and the global variables, I have no qualms about the effectiveness of Jest.
 On the contrary, I am really excited to see what else Jest has to offer as I know that this isn't the last I will see of it!
-Hopefully you too are